scanalesespinoza/ortelius-quickstart/README.md

 # Folders description

-- istio-ortelius: Contains all the yamls needed for istio routing to ortelius console.
 - scripts: Support script with istio installation.
 - ortelius-minikube: Contains the basic yamls to get running ortelius in kubernetes/minikube.
-- ortelius-minikube: Contains a basic helm chart to deploy ortelius in kubernetes/minikube.
+- ortelius-minikube-chart: Contains a basic helm chart to deploy ortelius in kubernetes/minikube.
+- ortelius-istio: Contains all the yamls needed for istio routing to ortelius console.